Practical implementation of 5S methodology

 Implementation of the five "S" actions

-The 5S can be used in different environments, in production plants or offices, so we use the word "element" which can be a part, tool, object or other depending on the environment.
+The 5S methodology can be used in different environments, in production plants or offices, so we use the word "element" which can be a part, tool, object or other depending on the environment.

 Actions Implementation figure